Robert Inventor (click here for home page)

 Chords test

-To make that clip, I just pasted that long list given above into the Chord Player, and pressed the record to Midi, and play buttons.
+To play that clip, I just pasted that long list given above into the Chord Player.
+To record it to midi I used the record to Midi button.

 Here is another version of the same clip with it set to play a figuration for each chord